 Please note: the content in this article references hate crime, sexual violence and other challenging themes throughout.

-This International Day Against Homophobia, Biphobia and Transphobia, our Information Service wanted to highlight some of the organisations we work with that are doing an incredible work to support lesbian, gay, bi and trans people in the UK.
+Our Information Service wanted to highlight some of the organisations we work with that are doing an incredible work to support lesbian, gay, bi and trans people in the UK.

 The list is not exhaustive, but we hope these organisations can help you or your loved ones if you ever need them.
 If none of these are what you’re looking for, get in touch with our Info Service.

 AZ Hub – social space for QTIPOC in London

 The AZ Hub is a social space for QTIPOC by QTIPOC in London’s Albany Theatre.

 This is a space for workshops, screenings, art display, discussion, performance, information sharing and general chilling!
 This space is a direct response to the lack of alcohol free, daytime spaces for QTIPOC in London.

 Broken Rainbow offers a domestic violence helpline to LGBT people, providing confidential support to all members of the LGBT community, their family, friends, and the agencies supporting them.
 The helpline is run by trained LGBT people and provides a safe space where you can share your issues and think of next steps.

 Gingerbread – the charity for single parent families